Geometry-Aware Generation of Adversarial Point Clouds: Adversarial Point Clouds of Object Surface Shapes

 \subsection{The (Im)perceptibility of Adversarial Point Clouds}

 Studies on adversarial examples stem from robust analysis of deep networks, particularly for convolutional networks that are trained to classify 2D images.
-It is discovered in \cite{szegedy2013intriguing} that for images correctly classified by a network, superimposing certain noise of small magnitude to them can fool the same network; these images are adversarial since magnitudes of the noise are so small such that they are less likely to be perceived by our humans.
-Most of subsequent research \cite{goodfellow2014explaining,kurakin2016adversarial,CW,PGD} formalizes this problem by proposing various algorithms to search \emph{pixel-wisely independent} noise under the constraints of small $l_p$-norms on the image domain, whose objectives can be generally written as
+It is discovered in \cite{szegedy2013intriguing} that for images correctly classified by a network, superimposing certain noise of small magnitude to them can fool the same network; these images are adversarial since magnitudes of the noise are so small such that they are less likely to be perceived by humans.
+Most of subsequent research \cite{goodfellow2014explaining,kurakin2016adversarial,CW,PGD} formalizes this problem by proposing various algorithms to search \emph{pixel-wise, independent} noise under the constraints of small $l_p$-norms on the image domain.

-where $C_{Mis}(\bm{x}')$ is a loss term promoting misclassification of $\bm{x}'$, and $\epsilon$ is a small constant.
 With the constraints, appearance patterns of the resulting images are still dominated by the original ones.